Top Bridesmaid Etiquette Questions You'll Have

-From fronting cash and choosing frocks to finding ways to smooth out tricky issues, managing your bridesmaids is no easy task.
-Whatever's eating you at the moment, these Q&As will help you figure out a plan of action.
+From fronting cash to choosing dresses, managing your bridesmaids is no easy task.
+Whatever the issue, these Q&As will help you figure out a plan of action.

 Q. Most of my bridal party is from out of town.
-They will most likely need to stay in a hotel for two to three nights.
-Is it their responsibility to pay for their hotel rooms?
-Or is the onus on the bride's family?
-Also, would it be okay to split the cost with the attendants as a possible compromise?
+They'll most likely need to stay in a hotel for two to three nights.
+Is it their responsibility to pay for their hotel rooms, or does that expense fall on the bride's family?
+Also, would it be okay to split the costs with the attendants as a possible compromise?

-A. Generally, the attendants are responsible for paying their own way, just like they pay for what they'll wear to your wedding and for getting there.
-And usually, if you have out-of-towners in for your wedding, you'll be able to reserve a block of rooms at a discount, which ought to help them save cash.
+A. Generally, the attendants are responsible for paying their own way, just like they pay for what they'll wear to your wedding, plus transportation costs.
+And usually, if you have out-of-towners in for your wedding, you'll be able to reserve a block of rooms at a discount, which ought to help them save some cash.
 Going halvesies is perfectly fine, but know that you and your family shouldn't be expected to pay.
+However, if you plan to spend the night in a shared hotel suite with your ladies on the eve of your wedding, expect to cover the costs for that.
+Your bridesmaids may have already split a room with a plus-one (or each other) for the duration of their stay, and they shouldn’t have to pay for yet another room.

 Q. I'm scared to ask my sister to be in the bridal party because, come wedding time, she's going to be very pregnant.
-What is the proper way to handle a pregnant bridesmaid situation?
+What's the proper way to handle a pregnant bridesmaid situation?

-A. She can still be in the wedding party when she's pregnant!
-She can wear an empire-style dress: the waist hits right below the bustline and the dress falls from there, leaving lots of room for a pregnant tummy.
+A. She can still be in the wedding party when she's pregnant, if she feels comfortable with it.
+Definitely ask her if you want her to stand up with you, but stress that there's no pressure if she'd rather just be a VIP guest.
+If she does want to be in the wedding, she can wear an empire-style dress: The waist hits right below the bustline and the dress falls from there, leaving lots of room for a pregnant stomach.
 Or, choose a maternity dress in the same color or fabric as the other bridesmaid dresses.
-Then, on the wedding day itself, just make sure there's a chair she can use during the ceremony, so she won't have to stand the entire time.
+Then, on the wedding day itself, just make sure there's a chair she can use during the ceremony if she wants, so she won't have to stand the entire time.

 Q. Am I required to give my bridesmaids gifts?
 How much do I spend?

-A. Think of it this way -- your maids are majorly putting themselves out for you.
+A. Think of it this way—your bridesmaids are majorly putting themselves out for you.
 To remain in their good graces, show your gratitude by gifting them properly.
-Many brides give out gifts at the rehearsal dinner.
-Sometimes it's something the girls can wear on the day of the wedding, like a barrette or a bracelet.
-Other brides say thanks with a magazine subscription, wedding keepsakes, or special gifts handpicked with each attendant's interests/tastes in mind.
+Many brides give out gifts at the.
+Sometimes it's something the girls can wear on the day of the wedding, like jewelry or shoes.
+Other brides say thanks with a gift certificate to a spa, monogrammed PJs or robes, or a cute tote bag filled with special gifts handpicked with each bridesmaid's interests and tastes in mind.
 As for a price range, it depends entirely on your budget.
-We think spending $25-$75 is a safe bet.
+We think spending anywhere from $25-$100 is a safe bet.

 Q. My 9-year-old daughter has asked to be the flower girl.
-She will be 10 (and almost as tall as I am!) at the time of the wedding.
-I would like her to be included in the ceremony, but I feel it may be more appropriate for her to participate in another way can she be a junior bridesmaid?
+She will be 10-years-old (and almost as tall as I am!) at the time of the wedding.
+I'd like her to be included in the ceremony, but I feel it may be more appropriate for her to participate in another way.
+Can she be a junior bridesmaid?

-A. It makes more sense for your daughter to be a junior bridesmaid -- she'll feel too "little girly" as the flower girl.
-She can wear a dress similar to the other attendants.
-You might even consider having her serve as your maiden of honor.
-An adult will have to sign your marriage license as your witness, but your daughter can still be your honor attendant.
+A. It might make more sense for your daughter to be a junior bridesmaid—she may feel too mature to be a flower girl.
+She can wear a dress and accessories similar to the other attendants.
+You might even consider having her serve as your "maiden" of honor.
+But really, whatever you both feel comfortable with completely works—there's no age limit on tossing petals down the aisle.

-Q. Help, help, help!
-I have four best friends and a sister and I am torn about who to ask to be in the wedding!
-It's not big enough to have them all (only 100 guests)!
+Q. Help!
+I have four best friends and a sister and I'm torn about who to ask to be in the wedding.
+It's not big enough to have them all since I'm only having 100 guests.

 A. Scrap the x amount of attendants to x amount of guests "rule."
 In your case, the proportion of five attendants to 100 guests is perfectly appropriate.
-And if these women are your best friends, that's reason enough to have them all in your wedding party.
+And if these ladies are your best friends, that's reason enough to have them all in your wedding party.
+But if you want to scale back anyway, you could choose to just have your sister or forgo having any attendants at all (and lots of brides choose either option as an easy way to cut back on any potential issues).

-Q. One of my bridesmaids has dropped out of our wedding party.
-Is it okay to have two groomsmen walk with one maid?
+Q. One of my bridesmaids dropped out of our wedding party.
+Is it okay to have two groomsmen walk with one bridesmaid?

 A. Having two groomsmen escort a bridesmaid, one on each arm, is completely acceptable.

-Q. Is it appropriate to inform my bridesmaids of their traditional roles so that they are not confused?
+Q. Is it appropriate to inform my bridesmaids of their traditional roles so that they're not confused?
 Personally, I would find it helpful, but others might find it presumptuous.
 How can I offer this information to my wedding party without sounding ungrateful to any assistance they may offer?

-A. A fun and unthreatening way to let everybody know what her bridesmaids duties are (and/or what you expect of each of them) is to send out a newsletter detailing all to-dos and other essential information.
+A. A fun and unthreatening way to let everybody know what her bridesmaids duties are (and/or what you expect of each of them) is to send out an email detailing all to-dos and other essential information.
 That way, everyone is privy to everyone else's duties, and no one will feel as though she's been directly targeted.
 You're probably right that most people will find it helpful to have their responsibilities explained, because they might be fully in the dark.
-Be sure to include a huge "thank you" to everyone for being a part of the wedding early on in your newsletter -- your team will be much more receptive to a grateful-sounding summons.
+Be sure to include a huge "thank you" to everyone for being a part of the wedding early on in your message—your ladies will be much more receptive to a grateful-sounding summons.

-Q. We have decided not to have attendants.
+Q. We've decided not to have attendants.
 Each of us would like to be escorted down the aisle by both our parents.
 His mother says this isn't appropriate.
 I know it's unusual, but is there really a reason why we must have attendants?
-We will have our parents sign as our witnesses.
+We'll have our parents sign as our witnesses.

 A. The only thing attendants must do is serve as witnesses and sign your marriage certificate, and your parents can fill those roles.
 So no, there's no other reason that you need attendants in addition to your parents.